The MPV (for its acronym in English) in the blood test refers to the size of platelets and is used as a marker of platelet functionality.

 Mixomoproliferative diseases: This disease focuses on a person’s bone marrow, where a patient’s blood count would automatically rise.

-Diabetes: The rise in mean platelet volume is common in some types of diabetes.
+Diabetes: The rise in mean platelet volume is expected in some types of diabetes.

 Blood poisoning: When the VPM is high but the platelet count is low, it may indicate that the adjacent platelets are undergoing degradation.